-Procedure.
-The current study was part of a larger project, for which a complete list of measures is available at https://osf.io/akbfj/.
-Participants completed an initial lab assessment during which they reported demographics and a one-item trait happiness measure ("I am someone who is happy", 1 = "disagree strongly", 8 = "neither agree nor disagree", 15 = "agree strongly", M = 11.35; SD = 2.71).
+measure ("I am someone who is happy", $1 = disagree \ strongly$, $8 = neither \ agree \ nor \ disagree$, $15 = agree \ strongly$; M = 11.35, SD = 2.71).
 For the next two weeks, a subset of participants completed ESM measures of happiness up to four times per day, while wearing an unobtrusive audio recording device (the EAR) for the first 6-8 days.

 State happiness.
-Four times per day for 14 days, participants received a text message notification and were emailed a link to a survey that contained a one-item measure of their happiness in the target hour ("From [11am-noon/2pm-3pm/5pm-6pm/8pm-9pm], how happy were you?"; 1 = "not at all", 3 = "neither agree nor disagree", 5 = "very"; M = 3.45,

-SD = 1.00, in our final sample).
-As in Studies 1 and 2, these state happiness reports were within-person-centered, and then rounded to the nearest integer (M = -.009, SD = 0.86, range = -3 to 2).
+Four times per day for 14 days, participants received a text message notification and were emailed a link to a survey that contained a one-item measure of their happiness in the target hour ("From [11 a.m.-noon/2 p.m.-3 p.m./5 p.m.-6 p.m./8 p.m.-9 p.m.], how happy were you?"; 1 = not at all, 3 = neither agree nor disagree, 5 = very; M = 3.45, SD = 1.00, in our final sample).
+As in Studies 1 and 2, these state happiness reports were within-person-centered and then rounded to the nearest integer (M = -.009, SD = 0.86, range = -3 to 2).

 Audio recordings.
-The Electronically Activated Recorder (EAR; Mehl, 2017) was programmed to record 30 s audio snippets of participants' ambient sounds, every 9.5 min from 7 a.m.-2 a.m.
+The Electronically Activated Recorder (EAR; Mehl, 2017) was programmed to record 30 second audio snippets of participants' ambient sounds, every 9.5 minute from 7 a.m. to 2 a.m.
 Participants were encouraged to wear the EAR as much as possible, clipped to a waistband or the outside of their clothing (not inside a bag or pocket).
 Although participants had no way to tell when the EAR was recording, they were told that they could decide to leave the EAR in a different room if they did not want to wear it at any time for any reason.
 In addition, participants received a compact disk with their recordings so that they could listen to and erase any files that they did not want the researchers to hear.
 Only 99 files (0.3% of the sample) were erased, involving 15 participants.

-As in Studies 1 and 2, we used openSMILE to extract the 88 acoustic features included in the eGeMAPS from all 32,757 EAR recording that took place between 11am-12:00pm, 2pm-3pm, 5pm-6pm, or 8pm-9pm (i.e., the hours corresponding to the state happiness reports).
+As in Studies 1 and 2, we used openSMILE to extract the 88 acoustic features included in the eGeMAPS from all 32,757 EAR recording that took place between 11 a.m.-12:00 p.m., 2 p.m.-3 p.m., 5 p.m.-6 p.m., or 8 p.m.-9 p.m. (i.e., the hours corresponding to the state happiness reports).
 Eighty-seven of these recordings (0.3%) could not be read by openSMILE, leaving 32,670 for analysis.
-Of these, we retained 15,935 recordings for which the corresponding state happiness report was made less than one hour after the target hour had ended (i.e., if the state happiness report concerned 11:00am-12:00pm, we retained any recording for which the corresponding state happiness report was made before 1:00pm on the same day).
+Of these, we retained 15,935 recordings for which the corresponding state happiness report was made less than 1 hour after the target hour had ended (i.e., if the state happiness report concerned 11:00 a.m.-12:00 p.m., we retained any recording for which the corresponding state happiness report was made before 1:00 p.m. on the same day).
 We made this choice given that people's ability to accurately recall state emotion declines in a matter of hours (Robinson & Clore, 2002).
-However, we re-ran our analyses using a more restrictive criteria-retaining recordings for which the corresponding state happiness report was made less than 15 minutes after the target hour had ended-and found similar results to the ones reported below.
+However, we reran our analyses using a more restrictive criteria-retaining recordings for which the corresponding state happiness report was made less than 15 minutes after the target hour had ended-and found similar results to the ones reported below.